Covid 19 – Learning Update

 You will have the email address of your coach and can use the e-portfolio to message them for help as required.
 Each apprentice has a nominated progress reviewer who is their pastoral lead and they can be contacted via email, phone or MSTeams at any time.
 Learning resources are on the e-portfolio and/or sent via email, as is normal.
 In addition to your coaching sessions, we are running group workshops via MSTeams.

 Our adult learners who are on funded programmes, studying towards an exam or assessment, are back in college at their regular scheduled time.
 If you have any concerns, please contact firstname.lastname@example.org

-Our leisure courses are scheduled to resume from Monday 7th June 2021.
+Our leisure courses resumed on Monday 7th June 2021.

 As you know GCSEs, AS and A-level exams, and vocational exams and assessments, as we know them, have been cancelled.